mcavs/ESTUStat_2022Fall_TheoreticalHypothesisTesting/Readme.md

 # Theoretical Hypothesis Testing

-This a undergraduate course repository of Theoretical Hypothesis Testing at Eskisehir Technical University, Department of Statistics.
+This is an undergraduate course repository of Theoretical Hypothesis Testing at Eskisehir Technical University, Department of Statistics.

 ## Contents